davidzoufaly/finance-mgn/README.md

   yarn test:integration --id 12 25 5
   ```

-- To run unit tests (by default in watch mode), run:
+- To run unit tests run:

   ```shell
   yarn test:unit
   ```

-  Note: Unit tests are also triggered on merge to main via Github Action.
+  Note: Unit tests are also triggered on merge to main via Github Action and can be run in watch mode using `yarn test:watch`

 - To build the application, run: